mohatt/gatsby-plugin-advanced-pages/README.md

 # Gatsby Advanced Pages ![npm](https://img.shields.io/npm/v/gatsby-plugin-advanced-pages)

-Gatsby Advanced Pages is a wrapper around [`createPage`](https://www.gatsbyjs.org/docs/actions/#createPage) action that allows easy creation of pages with dynamic features like pagination and custom routing.
+Gatsby Advanced Pages is a wrapper around Gatsby's [`createPage`](https://www.gatsbyjs.org/docs/actions/#createPage) action and [path-to-regexp](https://github.com/pillarjs/path-to-regexp) that allows easy creation of pages with dynamic features like pagination and custom routing.

 > **Note:** The following documentation is incomplete and will be updated at a later time.